Construction Project Information Committee

-The Construction Project Information Committee is an advisory group, comprising representatives of major UK construction industry institutions, which provides best practice guidance on the content, form and preparation of construction production information, and disseminates this throughout the industry.
+The Construction Project Information Committee (CPIC) was an advisory group, comprising representatives of major UK construction industry institutions, which provided best practice guidance on the content, form and preparation of construction production information.
+Established in the late 1980s, it helped develop key industry approaches that today support building information modelling (BIM) and related information management processes.
+CPIC ceased activity in the early 2020s.

 History

-CPIC started as the Building Project Information Committee (BPIC) established in February 1987 by the RIBA, RICS, ACE, CIBSE and ICE.
-BPIC succeeded the Co-ordinating Committee for Project Information (CCPI) which had been established to provide guidance on efficient preparation of project specifications and production drawings.
+CPIC started as the Building Project Information Committee (BPIC), established in February 1987 by the RIBA, the RICS, the Building Employers Confederation, and ACE (who resigned in 1992 and was replaced by the CIBSE and the ICE, at which point it became CPIC to reflect a wider focus than just buildings).
+BPIC itself had succeeded the Co-ordinating Committee for Project Information (CCPI) which had been established to provide guidance on efficient preparation of project specifications and production drawings.